 When you are looking at each surgeon’s before and after real patient galleries, note what the patients’ scars look like, particularly their size and location.
-While some variation is expected, most patients’ scars should be difficult to detect.
-An experienced cosmetic surgeon will place incisions in the natural folds of the skin or where they can be easily concealed by clothing.
+Most patients’ scars are difficult to detect.
+An experienced cosmetic surgeon will place incisions in the natural folds of the skin.
+Somehow they can easily conceal by clothing.

-Specialist Plastic Surgeon Dr Doyle prefers to reduce the size of breasts using a lollipop technique (an incision around your areola/nipple complex with a vertical scar extending down from the areola down to the breast crease) whenever possible.
+Dr Doyle is one of the best plastic surgeons in Queensland.
+He prefers to reduce the size of breasts using a lollipop technique (an incision around your areola/nipple complex with a vertical scar extending down from the areola down to the breast crease) whenever possible.
 For very large reductions an anchor incision (an incision around your areola/nipple complex with a vertical scar extending down from the areola down to a horizontal scar in the breast crease) is used.
 This allows him to reposition the nipple after excess fats and breast tissues are removed.

 5. Learn to recognize new vs. final results